INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 12.2.1 Personal illness, injury, or incapacity of the employee to perform his/her duties.

-12.2.2 Enforced quarantine of the employee by a public health official.
+12.2.1 Enforced quarantine of the employee by a public health official.

-12.2.3 May be used for personal doctor or dental appointments, for an emergency, or as otherwise approved by the Chief.
+12.2.2 May be used for personal doctor or dental appointments, for an emergency, or as otherwise approved by the Chief.

 12.3 Leave shall be provided for qualifying conditions in accordance with Federal and State law.
-Incorporation, by reference, of the Employee Policy Manual into this agreement provides for permitted leaves including but not limited to: sick leave, family and medical, domestic violence/sexual assault, and other paid leaves.
+Incorporation, by reference, of the Employee Policy Manual into this Agreement provides for permitted leaves including but not limited to sick leave, family and medical, domestic violence/sexual assault, and other paid leaves.

+12.6 Prolonged Illness or Injury.
 In cases of prolonged illness or injury of six (6) months, the Employee shall be placed on an inactive status and the employee’s position shall no longer be held open.
 A new employee may be hired to replace the disabled employee and the disabled employee shall be moved to the first position on the hire list and shall fill the first vacancy as long as the employee is 1) released as rehabilitated by the Department of Labor and Industries, 2) passes a departmental physical examination and 3) is certified to perform the essential functions of the job by a qualified physician.

-12.6 Verification - The employer may require that an employee produce a doctor’s verification of the employee’s need of absence from work as required by federal, state or local laws.
+12.8 Verification.
+The employer may require that an employee produce a doctor’s verification of the employee’s need of absence from work as required by federal, state or local laws.

-12.9 Cash out of sick leave - Regular employees hired before October 20, 1998, who retire or voluntarily separate from the City shall receive payment of any accumulated sick leave in accordance with the schedule outlined in the Employee Policy Manual (EPM) section 5.15, Oak Harbor Sick Leave.
-Any sick leave contributions will be deposited into the City of Oak Harbor Health Reimbursement Arrangement/Voluntary Employees' Beneficiary Association (HRA VEBA) in accordance with the following schedule:
+12.12 Regular employees hired before October 20, 1998, who retire or voluntarily separate from the City shall receive payment of any accumulated sick leave at the regular straight-time hourly rate of pay (not including incentives or premiums), in accordance with the schedule outlined in the Employee Policy Manual (EPM) section 5.15, Oak Harbor Sick Leave.
+Any sick leave contributions will be deposited into the City of Oak Harbor Health Reimbursement Arrangement/Voluntary Employees’ Beneficiary Association (HRA VEBA) in accordance with the following schedule:

 After 5 years of service ---- 10% of accumulated sick leave